 This course provides the student with a supervised, practical learning experience in a work setting that is relevant to his/her program of study.
 Through course assignments and workplace projects the student will apply, connect, and extend academic theory and competencies for the purpose of building professional skills and affiliations

-Approval of the College-wide Internship Office.
+Approval of the department.